Maximal systole of hyperbolic surface with largest $S^3$ extendable abelian symmetry: Introduction

-The $S^3$ extendable symmetry was defined in \cite{wang2015embedding}.
-It is originally defined on topological surface.
-For the finite group $G$ acting on the surface $\Sigma_g$, $G$ is a $S^3$-extendable if and only if there is an embeding $i:\Sigma_g\to S^3$ such that $\forall g\in G$, there is a $\tilde{g}$ acting on $S^3$ and the following diagram commutes:
+The $S^3$-extendable symmetry on topological surface was recently defined in \cite{wang2013embedding} and \cite{wang2015embedding} and the largest $S^3$-extendable abelian symmetry is a special type of it.

-For the $S^3$ extendable surface $(\Sigma,G)$, when $G$ is an abelian group and the order of $G$ is maximal among all the abelian group acting on $\Sigma_g$ in $S^3$-extendable way, the structure of $G$ and how $G$ acts on $\Sigma_g$ are clearly described in \cite{wang2015embedding} and \cite{wang2013embedding}.
-Then for $(\Sigma_g,G)$, there are hyperbolic surfaces with isometric groups denoted $(\Sigma'_g,G')$. $(\Sigma'_g,G')$ is $(\Sigma_g,G)$ if forgetting the metric.
-We construct the hyperbolic surface with such symmetry in Section \ref{sec_construct} in detail.
-We call such hyperbolic surface $\Gamma(2,n)$ surface.
-This name is from the bipartite graph $\Gamma(2,n)$ used in the construction. $n-1$ is the genus of the surface.
-See Section \ref{sec_construct} or \cite[Example 7.1]{wang2015embedding} for details.
+Here is the definition of $S^3$-extendable symmetry on topological surface: For the finite group $G$ acting on the surface $\Sigma_g$, $G$ is $S^3$-extendable if and only if there is an embedding $i:\Sigma_g\to S^3$ such that for any $ g\in G$, there is a $\tilde{g}\in SO(4)$ acting on $S^3$ and the following diagram commutes: